WMDA/NFACT/README.md

   -b BPX_PATH, --bpx BPX_PATH
                         Name of Diffusion.bedpostX directory -t TARGET2, --target TARGET2
                         Path to target image.
-If not given will create a whole mask -s SEED [SEED ...], --seed SEED [SEED ...]
+If not given will create a whole mask from reference image -s SEED [SEED ...], --seed SEED [SEED ...]
                         The suffixes of the paths leading to the left and right hemisphere cortical seeds (white-grey boundary GIFTI)
   -r ROIS [ROIS ...], --rois ROIS [ROIS ...]
                         The suffixes of the paths leading to the left and right hemisphere medial wall masks (GIFTI) -w WARPS [WARPS ...], --warps WARPS [WARPS ...]
-                        The suffix of the path leading to the transforms between standard space and diffusion space -o OUT, --out OUT     Path to output folder
-  -H, --hcp_stream      HCP stream option.
+                        The suffix of the path leading to the transforms between standard space and diffusion space -o OUT, --out OUT     Name of folder to save results into.
+Default is nfact_pp -H, --hcp_stream      HCP stream option.
 Will search through HCP folder structure for L/R white.32k_fs_LR.surf.gii and ROIs.
 Then performs suface seed stream
   -g, --gpu             Use GPU version
   -N NSAMPLES, --nsamples NSAMPLES